mohamedwr/simple-blog/README.md

 Consider Having Latest Stable Versions of PHP and MySQL

 ## LICENSE
-The Project is under MIT License, Consider Checking LICENSE.md File
+The Project is under MIT License, Consider Checking LICENSE File